We stand with Ukraine to help keep people safe. Join us

 To check if your Facebook data was leaked, follow these instructions:

-You can also download your data on Facebook to discover additional information that Facebook knows about you, including private messages, advertising lists, and more.
+You can also download your data from Facebook to discover additional information that Facebook knows about you, including private messages, advertising lists, and more.

 Facebook data breach: what to do?